The Value Problem for Weighted Timed Games with Two Clocks is Undecidable: Weighted Timed Games

-As noted in~\cite{DBLP:journals/lmcs/BusattoGastonMR23}, without loss of generality one can assume that no configuration (other than those associated with goal locations) is deadlocked; in other words, for any location $\ell \in L\setminus G$ and valuation $\nu \in \Rbb_{\geq 0}^{\Xcal}$, there exists $d \in \Rbb_{\geq 0}$ and $t \in T$ such that $(\ell,\nu) \xrightarrow{d,t} (\ell',\nu')$.\footnote{In our setting, this can be achieved by adding unguarded transitions to a sink location for all locations controlled by $\Minsf$ and unguarded transitions to a goal location for the ones controlled by $\Maxsf$ (noting that in all our constructions, $\Maxsf$-controlled locations always have weight $0$).
-Nevertheless, in the pictorial representations of timed-game fragments that appear in this paper, in the interest of clarity we omit such extraneous transitions and locations; we merely assume instead that neither player allows themself to end up in a deadlocked situation, unless a goal location has been reached.}
+As noted in~\cite{DBLP:journals/lmcs/BusattoGastonMR23}, without loss of generality one can assume that no configuration (other than those associated with goal locations) is deadlocked; in other words, for any location $\ell \in L\setminus G$ and valuation $\nu \in \mathbb{R}_{\geq 0}^{\mathcal{X}}$, there exists $d \in \mathbb{R}_{\geq 0}$ and $t \in T$ such that $(\ell,\nu) \xrightarrow{d,t} (\ell',\nu')$.\footnote{This can be achieved by adding unguarded transitions to a sink location for all locations controlled by $\mathsf{Min}$ and unguarded transitions to a goal location for the ones controlled by $\mathsf{Max}$ (noting that in all our constructions, $\mathsf{Max}$-controlled locations always have weight $0$).
+Nevertheless, in the interest of clarity we omit such extraneous transitions and locations in our representation of WTGs; we merely assume instead that neither player allows him- or herself to end up in a deadlocked situation, unless a goal location has been reached.}

-Let $k\in\Nbb$.
-A \textbf{run} $\rho$ of length $|\rho|=k$ over $\Gcal$ from a given configuration $(\ell_0,\nu_0)$ is a sequence of matching delayed transitions, as follows:
+Let $k\in\mathbb{N}$.
+A \textbf{run} $\rho$ of length $k$ over $\mathcal{G}$ from a given configuration $(\ell_0,\nu_0)$ is a sequence of matching delayed transitions, as follows: